JMatthewK/LaserTagBlasterApp/documentation.md

 **Half way through doing all of this I decided it might be a good idea to instead use cameras and openCV to detect instead of IR, I think this could be a cool breakthrough for home lasertag systems**

 I also think a good idea is to have a OLED screen on each blaster to see your health and lives and update where you got hit etc etc

+**I realized that doing everything with a camera would create the problem of not knowing who got hit because it may mistake players.
+SO a combo of IR and CV could be baller**